shubhammalhotra28/Database_practice_project/README.md

 ------------------

-This project cotains the calls/methods to the backend according to some specific set of use cases, which further updates the data (tables).
+This project contains the calls/methods required to update the tables according to specific set of use cases.